Siargao Island is a tropical PARADISE that has become the most popular island in the Philippines and it’s easy to see why!

 The Sea of Palms sunrise viewpoint is approximately a 30-minute drive from General Luna in the direction of Pacifico Beach.
-I guarantee you won’t miss it as you come around a sharp bend on the Siargao Circumferential Rd, it opens up to this elevated viewpoint above the coconut palm tree forest.
+I guarantee you won’t miss it as you come around a sharp bend on the Siargao Circumferential Rd that opens up to this elevated viewpoint above the coconut palm tree forest.

-This spot is best shot with a Mavic Pro 2 Drone Camera to capture the surrounding landscape.
-Regardless if you have a drone or not, the Palm Tree Road Siargao is still one of the most photogenic locations on the island.
+This spot is best shot with a Mavic Pro Drone Camera to capture the surrounding landscape.
+Regardless if you have a drone or not, Palm Tree Road is still one of the most photogenic locations on the island.

-The Instafamous Palm Tree Road is located on the Siargao Circumferential Rd, 30-seconds down the road from the Palm Tree Forest Sunrise Viewpoint and approximately 2-minutes before the Bent Palm Tree Siargao.
+Palm Tree Road is located on the Siargao Circumferential Rd, just 30-seconds around the corner from the Sea of Palms Viewpoint and approximately 2-minutes before the Siargao Tree Swing.

-If you are heading here from General Luna, it is a 30-minute drive.
+If you are heading here from General Luna, it’s approximately a 30-minute drive.

 HOW TO GET TO HANOYOY ISLAND

-The only way to get to Hanoyoy Island is to walk across the reef from the Siargao mainland on low-tide.
-The best entrance point to walk across the reef is directly in front of Bayud Boutique Resort, which can be found on Google Maps.
+The only way to get to Hanoyoy Island is to walk across the reef from the mainland at low tide.
+The best entrance point to walk across the reef is directly in front of Bayud Boutique Resort.

-You can also check when low-tide is on Siargao Island before heading over to Hanoyoy Island by Clicking Here.
+You can also check when low tide is before heading over to Hanoyoy Island by clicking here.

-Last but not least is the Santa Monica Pier.
-Head north to watch the sunset at Santa Monica Pier as it’s one of only a few worthy locations that faces west to be able to watch the sun drop behind the horizon overlooking the Dinigat Sound Ocean.
+Last but not least on this list of things to do in Siargao is Santa Monica Pier which is one of only a few locations on the island that faces west to be able to watch the sun dropping behind the horizon.

-The Santa Monica Pier stretches approximately 500m out off-the Siargao mainland and it’s an awesome spot to send up the Mavic Pro 2 Drone Camera to get some aerial shots.
+The Santa Monica Pier stretches approximately 500m out off-the mainland and it’s an awesome spot to send up the drone to get some aerial shots.

 WHERE IS SANTA MONICA PIER